JoaoBrasOliveira/JoaoBrasOliveira/README.md

 ---

 ## 📌 Projects
-Each project has its own repository you can access simply by clicking in each of their images.
+Each project has its own repository which you can access by clicking their images.
-Feel free to **clone, fork, or contribute** to any of my projects.
+Feel free to **clone or fork** any of my projects.

 <div align="center">